 Basically, do exactly as I listed in the first set of instructions, but in reverse!

-We met more people doing the counterclockwise route than the clockwise route, but both are fine.
+We met more people hiking the counterclockwise route than the clockwise route, but both ways are fine.

 Visiting Acaime and Back